Seeds for Everyone

 Exhibition photos by Daris Jasper, courtesy of the Santa Cruz Museum of Art & History, and Aaron Echols, board member of the Riverside-San Bernardino Chapter of the California Native Plant Society.

 Documentation of Emily C-D installing Seed of Life: La Milpa at the Santa Cruz Museum of Art and History as a part of the MexiCali Biennial exhibit Land of Milk and Honey, 2022.
+Cotton canvas, agave fiber rope sewed with cotton thread, and donated corn, bean and squash seeds, 4' diameter.
 Video by the artist.

 Grow - Harvest - Share: Seeds for Everyone seedsaving manual by Somos Semilla with art by Emily C-D